 The online program consists of two 8-week courses (8 credit hours total) per semester for Fall and Spring, Summer term courses are 6-weeks (8 credit hours total).
 Over two years, you will complete 48 hours of course work, including the following subject distribution areas: Human Resource Management and Organizational Behavior, Union Management and Labor Relations Policy, Labor Markets and Employment, and International Human Resource Management.
 Required courses also include LER 591 (Employment Relations Systems) and LER 593 (Quantitative Methods).

 A general framework for the analysis of employment relationships.
 Topics include industrial relations theory, the American system of collective bargaining, inter-country system differences, and human resource management strategies and practices.
 4 grad hours.

 LER 593: Quantitative Methods in Labor and Employment Relations

 Application of statistical methods to problems in human resources and industrial relations.
 Analysis and presentation of results using computer software.
 Covers statistical techniques through analysis of variance and multiple regression.
 Prerequisite: Any elementary statistics course.
 4 grad hours.

-LER 522: GOVERNMENT REGULATION
+LER 522: Government Regulation

-Same as Business Administration 512.
 Designed to provide integration across the specific functional areas of the human resources management (HRM) field, while at the same time demonstrating the linkages horizontally within HRM and vertically with strategic management of the firm.
 This case-focused course places emphasis on human resources issues of strategic importance to the organization.
 4 grad hours.

 Strong leadership and employee engagement are fundamental to achieving positive organizational results.
 This course explores the relationship between leadership, employee engagement, and business outcomes.
 Rooted in organizational effectiveness capabilities, we will cover topics in the context of driving change and supporting strategic outcomes for the enterprise.